k39chen/LazyTabReader/README.md

 5. Repeat until song is done and all frames are captured!
 6. Once all frames are screenshotted, all frames need to be indexed accordingly, can consider using the `__dev__/node_scripts/assignFrameIndex.js`, but that is definitely WIP

-NOTE: final file names should have these characteristics:
+**NOTE:** final file names should have these characteristics:
 - 1-indexed
-- No gaps
+- No gaps in file name sequencing (ie. 1,2,3,4,5 not 1,3,4,5)
 - prefix with zero buffers to match maximium number of digits (e.g. 81 frames = 2 digits, so 1.png should be 01.png, 230 frames = 3 digits, so 1.png should be 001.png etc)

 ## Code Overview